-Saccharomyces cerevisiae CBS 5926 Saccharomyces cerevisiae (laboratory strain) higher optimal growth temperature (ca. 37°C) lower optimal growth temperature (ca. 30°C) higher resistance to low pH lower resistance to low pH does not use galactose uses galactose asporogenous in contrast to Saccharomyces cerevisiae but may produce fertile hybrids with Saccharomyces cerevisiae strains sporogenous lost all intact Ty1/2 elements contains several Ty1/1 elements microsattelite typing shows genotypic differences trisomic for chromosome IX stable strains with various ploidy
+Saccharomyces cerevisiae CBS 5926 Saccharomyces cerevisiae (laboratory strain) Higher optimal growth temperature (ca. 37°C) Lower optimal growth temperature (ca. 30°C) Higher resistance to low pH Lower resistance to low pH Does not use galactose Uses galactose Asporogenous in contrast to Saccharomyces cerevisiae but may produce fertile hybrids with Saccharomyces cerevisiae strains Sporogenous Lost all intact Ty1/2 elements Contains several Ty1/1 elements Microsattelite typing shows genotypic differences Trisomic for chromosome IX Stable strains with various ploidy

-Ty 1/1 is a specific transposable element for yeast
+^{}Ty 1/1 is a specific transposable element for yeast

-• Herbal preparation(s)
+Herbal preparation(s)

-Saccharomyces cerevisiae CBS 5926 is being commercialized as a freeze-dried powder obtained from an aqueous suspension using a fermentative culture procedure referring to a Cell-Bank-System.
-For this reason, the manufacture is inspected according to GMP Annex 2 "Manufacture of Biological active substances and Medicinal Products for Human Use" and authorized by the Regulatory Authorities as a biological active substance.
+Saccharomyces cerevisiae CBS 5926 is being commercialised as a freeze-dried powder obtained from an aqueous suspension using a fermentative culture procedure referring to a Cell-Bank-System.
+For this reason, the manufacture is inspected according to GMP Annex 2 "Manufacture of Biological active substances and Medicinal Products for Human Use" and authorised by Regulatory Authorities as a biological active substance.
 Usually, the freeze-dried yeast is a preparation containing lactose as excipient during the freeze-drying process.
 However, there are also some preparations, which are produced by fluid bed drying.
 These two possible manufacturing routes can be considered as comparable taking into account the specification characteristics of the yeast preparation, as described below.

-As main characteristic of the yeast, the number of viable cells is determined in addition to the strain identity.
-The respective specification for the content of viable cells is set according to the yeast used in the clinical studies and is assayed by dilution series, smear, and count of the colonies grown.
-Regarding the specification of the yeast used in the clinical studies the acceptance criterion for the parameter "content of viable yeast cells" is set to " $\ge 2 \times 10^{10}$ CFU (cell forming units)/g dried (native) yeast".
-As it is common for microbiological results the limit of the result must be interpreted in such a way that a deviation of +/- $\frac{1}{2}$ power of ten is still considered "within the specification".
-The identity is proven based on microscopic and macroscopic tests, a visual test based on the form and color of the cell colonies grown on Sabouraud agar.
+As main characteristic of the yeast, the number of viable cells is determined, in addition to the strain identity.
+The respective specification for the content of viable cells is set according to the yeast used in the clinical studies and is assayed by dilution series, smear and count of the colonies grown.
+Regarding the specification of the yeast used in the clinical studies, the acceptance criterion for the parameter "content of viable yeast cells" is set to " $\geq 2 \times 10^{10}$ CFU (colony forming units)/g dried (native) yeast".
+As it is common for microbiological results, the limit of the result must be interpreted in such a way that a deviation of $\pm \frac{1}{2}$ power of ten is still considered "within the specification".

+The identity is proven based on microscopic and macroscopic tests, a visual test based on the form and colour of the cell colonies grown on Sabouraud agar.
 A DNA-fingerprint is used to compare the yeast with reference to Saccharomyces cerevisiae CBS 5926.
-Furthermore, a biochemical identification test should be performed by means of the different carbohydrate assimilation profiles of yeast strains resulting in a specific code by metabolizing different substrates.
+Furthermore, a biochemical identification test should be performed by means of the different carbohydrate assimilation profiles of yeast strains resulting in a specific code by metabolising different substrates.

-In the majority of the clinical studies included in this assessment report hard capsules containing the dried yeast powder are used as pharmaceutical dosage form.
-In the release specification, the acceptance criterion for the parameter assay the content of viable cells is defined as " $\geq$ 2 x 10 CFU/g dried yeast powder".
-During stability, at least "4 x 10 CFU/g dried yeast powder" should be ensured.
-As it is mentioned before, the limit of the result must be interpreted so that a deviation of +/-1/2 power of ten is still considered "within the specification".
+In the majority of the clinical studies included in this assessment report, hard capsules containing the dried yeast powder are used as pharmaceutical dosage form.
+In the release specification, the acceptance criterion for the parameter assay the content of viable cells is defined as " \geq 2 x 10^{10} CFU/g dried yeast powder".
+During stability, at least "4 x 10^9 CFU/g dried yeast powder" should be ensured.
+As it is mentioned before, the limit of the result must be interpreted so that a deviation of \pm 1⁄2 power of ten is still considered "within the specification".
 These acceptance criteria are set according to the specification of the finished product used in the clinical studies.
-On the market, there is also the dried yeast powder in sachets which is considered a comparable dosage form.
+On the market, there is also the dried yeast powder in sachets, which is considered a comparable dosage form.